polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 Validation rules:

-1. Ring signature is verified using the on-chain `ring_verifier` derived by the static ring context parameters and the next epoch validators public keys.
+1. Ring signature is verified using the `ring_verifier` derived by the static ring context parameters and the next epoch authorities public keys.

-2. Ticket identifier is locally computed from the `RingVrfSignature` and its value is checked to be less than the tickets' threshold.
+2. `TicketId` is locally computed from the `RingVrfSignature` and its value is checked to be less than tickets' threshold.

-3. On-chain tickets submission can't occur within a block part of the so called *epoch's tail*, which encompass a configurable number of the slots at the end of the epoch.
+3. On-chain tickets submission can't occur within a block part of the *epoch's tail*, which encompasses a configurable number of the slots at the end of the epoch.
 This constraint is to give time to the on-chain tickets to be probabilistically (or even better deterministically) finalized and thus further reduce the fork chances at the beginning of the target epoch.